Skip to content

 Signal Form

-Part 4: keyword MANAGE / SUCCEED managed to = was able to = succeeded in
+Part 4: keyword MANAGE / SUCCEED managed to / was able to + INFINITIVE is not the same structure as succeeded in + -ING (same meaning, different structure)

 The could vs was able to trap